An Introduction to TG Grammar

 The Constituent Structure

-The PS grammar is an alternative way of expressing the information found in a tree diagram employing rewrite rules.
+The PS grammar is an alternative way of expressing the information in a tree diagram employing rewrite rules.
 This is a method of structural description.
-It specifies the subunits and the level ...
+It specifies the subunits and the level at whi...

 Phrase Structure Grammar

-The second of Chomsky's 'three models for the description of language', is Phrase Structure Grammar.
-Any set of sentences that can be generated by a finite state grammar can be generated by a phrase s...
+The second of Chomsky's 'three models for language description' is Phrase Structure Grammar.
+A phrase structure grammar can generate any set of sentences that a finite state grammar can generate.
+But ...

 Generative Grammar

-Generative grammar, a very formal system is the first of the three models for the description of the language discussed by linguist Noam Chomsky in Syntactic Structures.
-In linguistics, generative gra...
+Generative grammar, a very formal system, is the first of the three models for describing the language discussed by linguist Noam Chomsky in Syntactic Structures.
+In linguistics, generative grammar is...

 IC Analysis: Advantages and Limitations

-The process of IC analysis always ends when the smallest constituents are reached, which are often words although the analysis can also be extended into words to acknowledge how words are structured. ...
+The process of IC analysis always ends when the most minor constituents are reached, which are often words.
+However, the analysis can also be extended into words to acknowledge how words are structure...

 IC Analysis of Sentences